Samsinite/ibm-speech-to-text-game-nodejs/article.md

   };
   ```

-Now that the game is setup, the application can be built by running `$ npm build` from the command line, then ran by running `$ npm start` from the command line.
-Loading the page in a browser should display the character and a house inside of the element `#example-game`.
+Now that the game is setup, the application can be built and ran by running `$ npm build` and `$ npm start` respectively from the command line.
+Open your browser and navigate to `http://localhost:3000` and you should see the character and a house being drawn inside of the element `#example-game`.

-## Make Melvin the magin fairy move
+## Make Melvin the magic fairy move
 To allow the game to toggle and process speech input, lets modify `src/views/recordbutton.js` to expose a callback that toggles and processes speech:
   ```js
   var Microphone = require('../Microphone');